AnirudhBHarish/CogPhys/README.md

 - Ashok Veeraraghavan: vashok@rice.edu
 - Caroline Griffin: Caroline.A.Griffin@rice.edu

+Please include your institutional affiliation and intended use case in your request.

 ## 📢 About

 Official repository for the 2025 NeurIPS DB Track paper - CogPhys, a comprehensive multimodal dataset for assessing cognitive load through physiological measurements.
 The dataset combines both remote (non-contact) and contact-based sensing modalities to enable robust cognitive load estimation in various conditions.